Mega Aerodactyl – What This Raid Boss Is

 | Raikou | Thunder Shock + Wild Charge | Fast attacker |

-| Pokemon | Moveset | Role |
+| Pokémon | Moveset | Role |

 |---|---|---|

-| Mamoswine | Powder Snow + Avalanche | High DPS |
+| Mamoswine | Powder Snow + Avalanche | High damage, low defense |

-| Pokemon | Moveset | Role |
+| Pokémon | Moveset | Role |

 |---|---|---|

-| Metagross | Bullet Punch + Meteor Mash | Durable |
+| Metagross | Bullet Punch + Meteor Mash | Very durable |

-What NOT to Use
+What NOT to use

-- Flying types (double weakness)
+- Flying types (take heavy damage)

 - Charizard